IstoraMandiri/meteor-dapp-market-workshop/RESOURCES.md

 If you'd like to see what's going on in the world Ethereum dapps, check out [state of the dapps](http://dapps.ethercasts.com/).
 Hopefully by the end of this workshop you'll be able to add your own dapps to the list!

-## Topic Specific Reading List
+## Further Topic Specific Reading and References

-Here's a bigger collection on more specific topics for your reading pleasure.
+If you are particularly interested in reading up on a particular topic, check the list below - no need to pre-read all of this!

 * Blockchain Tech [1](https://bitsonblocks.net/2015/09/09/a-gentle-introduction-to-blockchain-technology/) [2](http://blockstrap.com/en/a-complete-beginners-guide-to-blockchain-technology/)
 * Permissioned vs Permissionless ?
 [1](https://bitsonblocks.net/2015/12/01/the-pros-and-cons-of-internal-blockchains/)